ovh/docs/pages/platform/kubernetes-k8s/deploying-gpu-application/guide.en-gb.md

 ![Select your cluster](images/create-a-nodepool-1.png){.thumbnail}

-Click on your cluster, then on `Node pools`{.action} tab.
+Click on your cluster, then on the `Node pools`{.action} tab.

 We will create our special GPU Node Pool.
-Click on `Add a node pool`{.action} button.
+Click on `Add a node pool`{.action}.

 Then enter a name for your GPU node pool, `gpu-node-pool` for example.

 ![Name your GPU node pool](images/create-a-nodepool-2.png){.thumbnail}

-Select a flavor for your new node pool, click on `GPU`{.action} tab. you can choose "T1-45" for example.
+Select a flavor for your new node pool, then click on the `GPU`{.action} tab.
+You can choose "T1-45" for example.

 ![Select a flavor for your GPU node pool](images/create-a-nodepool-3.png){.thumbnail}

-In the next step, define the size of our GPU node pool.
+In the next step, define the size of your GPU node pool.
 You can enable the `Autoscaling`{.action} feature.
 Define the minimum and maximum pool size in that case, 3 in minimum and 10 in maximum, for example.

 ![Define a size and autoscaling for your GPU node pool](images/create-a-nodepool-4.png){.thumbnail}

-And then, choose `Hourly` billing mode for this GPU node pool.
+Then, choose `Hourly` billing mode for this GPU node pool.

 ![Billing mode](images/create-a-nodepool-5.png){.thumbnail}